fanfani/TAPE-MARK-1/README.md

 *REQUIREMENTS*: Python programming language, UNIX shell, C compiler

-*HOWTO*: just loop the program in a UNIX terminal, for example, in a bash shell type
+*HOWTO*: just loop the program in a UNIX terminal; for example, in a bash shell type

 ```while true; do ./tape_mark_1.py ; sleep 2 ; done```